 Cat5 is aligned with both the Ontario and WNCP curricula, with separate Math tests for Ontario and WNCP.

 Passcodes will only expire after any student has used it to log in to a Test Session.
-Once it is used to log in, it is good to use until 4:00 pm that day.
+Once it is used to log in, it is good to use until 6:00 pm BC time (or 9:00 pm ON time) that day.
 Once a passcode expires, a new passcode may be generated.